 Drip is an email marketing automation software that allows small business owners to collect leads, automate email campaigns, and create workflows integrated with their other business platforms.
-We compiled Drip user reviews from around the web to determine what their customers think about the company.
-We also compared the most popular pricing options for small business owners.
+Its features include email builders, multi-channel marketing, audience segmentation, and more.
+We compiled Drip user reviews from around the web and determined that it has generally positive ratings.
+We also shared its available pricing options.

-Summary of User Reviews
+Summary of Drip User Reviews

-What Drip does well:
+What Drip Does Well

 Most Helpful Positive User Review